 Other Courses: Teaching of other courses in which the primary focus of the course is not clinical in nature is allowed with the approval of the chair and dean.
 Students taking these courses are not necessarily preparing for a clinical role.
 “Other Teaching” must be no more than 50% of the teaching workload.
 “Other teaching” may also include advising (in some colleges), overseeing independent studies, and honors projects.

-Service: Service activities include advising (in some colleges) and other non-teaching or clinical contributions to the University (including university, college, school, and department), to one's profession, and to the community at large through public service directly related to the professional field, engagement, and outreach.
+Service: Service activities include advising (in some colleges) and other non-teaching or clinical contributions to the University (including university, college, school, and department), to one's profession, and to the community at large through public service directly related to the professional field, engagement, and outreach, including to primary and secondary schools.
+Service shall also extend to participation in activities that promote diversity, equity, accessibility, and inclusion (DEAI) initiatives.

 Direction of programs: includes, but is not limited to, program management and operation associated with clinical and other applied programs including developing field or internship placements; assigning students to field or internship sites; the development, promotion, coordination, evaluation, operational oversight, active maintenance of accreditation standards, and engagement with accreditation agencies; and allocation of resources.
 These activities are performed in consultation with the chair.

-Clinical Research/Applied Scholarship: Clinical research and/or applied scholarship may include research that brings University expertise to the profession and wider community.
+Clinical Research/Applied Scholarship: Clinical research and/or applied scholarship may include research that brings University expertise to the profession and wider community as well as engaged scholarship.
+Engaged scholarship is defined as the mutually beneficial collaboration between UNH and external partners (local, state, regional, national, global) for the purpose of creating and applying knowledge to address societal problems, and/or enriching student learning.
 These activities often serve as training vehicles for University students in their respective disciplines.
 Some accredited clinical programs and/or licensure/certification standards include criteria that require demonstration of research methods and application.

 Appointment and Reappointment